Certificate Switch

 If you do not have the option to temporarily switch off response validation, you will have to switch the certificate at the exact same time we switch it at our side.

-If you require assistance with replacing the certificate, feel free to contact supportor operations.
+If you require assistance with replacing the certificate, feel free to contact support.